ceeeKay/QETweaks/README.md

 Press '1' to cycle between axe and grapple, or bind a key to "impulse 22" to switch straight to grapple.

-### 32: Game timer enabled
+### 32: Player HUD enabled

-Track how much time has passed since the start of the current round.
+Print a game timer, current score, and weapon+ammo info to the screen to compliment the minimal HUD.
+Set `scr_usekfont 0` for best-looking version.

 ## Credits/Acknowledgements